 In 1899, Dodge, along with his brother, Albert, bought out a competing clothespin factory in Duhring, Forest County.
 The factory was moved from Pennsylvania to Richwood, Virginia.
 In 1904 another factory was built in Lincoln, New Hampshire.
 Dodge owned lumber camps in all three states.
 By 1905, the annual capacity of all three facilities was 360,000,000 clothespins.
+123 Undoubtably, all of his factories would have employed both women and men.

-85 "Interior View of the Clothespin Factory", courtesy of the Potter County Historical Society.
+122 "Interior View of the Clothespin Factory", courtesy of the Potter County Historical Society.